iamulya/cloud-workstation-tf-setup/README.md

 ```bash
 export GOOGLE_CLOUD_PROJECT=<PROJECT-ID>
 ```

 After that, let's get Terraform started.
-Run the following to pull in the providers.
+Run the following to pull in the providers:

 ```terraform
 terraform init
 ```

-Create the resources mentioned in main.tf using the following command
+Create the resources mentioned in main.tf using the following commands:

 ```terraform
 terraform plan -out workstations.plan
 terraform apply "workstations.plan"
 ```

-Terraform will show you what it plans to do, and prompt you to accept.
-Type "yes" to accept the plan.

-Use the following command to destroy the resources
+Use the following command to destroy the resources:

 ```terraform
 terraform destroy